Amrik19/Monogame-Spritesheet-Instancing/README.md

   <img src="images/500 Elements with Spritebatch DepthStencilState.None about 1.2 ms.PNG" width="45%" />
 </p>

-This example demonstrates the performance difference between SpriteBatch and SpriteSheet Instancing.
+This example demonstrates the (CPU) performance difference between SpriteBatch and SpriteSheet Instancing.
 Using a single 4K sprite sheet and random positions:
 - SpriteBatch can draw 500 rectangles from the sprite sheet in approximately 1.2 ms.
 - SpriteSheet Instancing can draw 42,000 rectangles from the same sprite sheet in about 1.2 ms.